Armed police swarm Tikipunga after reports of gunman fleeing supermarket carpark

 Police swarmed the carpark outside Countdown Tikipunga during an incident involving the alleged gunman where half a dozen cars were reportedly "smashed to pieces".

-They believed the man was armed but police are yet to address this query.

-A witness described seeing a damaged red and black car in the middle of Paramount Pde.
-Police have closed the road's northbound lane.
+A witness described seeing a damaged red and black car in the middle of Paramount Pde which was closed to northbound traffic for a short period of time.

 A bystander told the Advocate they first heard skids and vehicles crashing.